 It has a wide range of features:

-Instant messaging, in this area can be more popular Western applications, such as WhatsApp and Snapchat.
+Instant messaging, in this area, can be more popular in Western applications, such as WhatsApp and Snapchat.
 It is now the main mode of communication for the younger generation in China.
 The phone’s text feature is now dead.